thatjohnmartin/thatjohnmartin/content/pages/about.md

 [The Noun Project](http://thenounproject.com/) and the Twitter icon in the footer is from [Font Awesome](http://fortawesome.github.io/Font-Awesome/).

-The font used is [Whitney](http://www.typography.com/fonts/whitney/overview/) from the fine folks at Hoefler & Co.
+The font used is [Museo Sans](https://typekit.com/fonts/museo-sans) from the fine folks at exljbris.